tugHall/Clone-based/README.md

 * **/Input/** and **/Output/** are the directories for input and output data during a simulation.
 * **/Documentation/** is a directory with documentation to use tugHall software and to analyze data of simulation.
 * **/Figures/** is the folder with figures of plots of last simulation, which are used in user-guides also.
 * **/TESTs/** is the directory with tests and it's results.
-Description of tests in the folder.
+Description of tests is in the folder.